ZJUEarthData/DS_explore/README.md

 # ML Threasury

-`Tasks`: focuse on exploring new algorithms and their applications, pay attention to the portability and interpretability of code, and do need to package in advance
+`Tasks`: focuse on exploring new algorithms and their applications, pay attention to the portability and interpretability of code, and do not need to package in advance

 `format of submitting`:
 + images file: store pictures obtained from code running or pictures for external loading